Role Of The Lawyer In A Real Estate Purchase In Ontario

 WHAT DOES MY LAWYER DO?

-You should expect your Realtor to prepare the Agreement to a high professional standard, in a way that protects you.
+You should expect your Realtor to prepare the Agreement to a high professional standard in a way that protects you.
 Your Realtor should have read and explained all the clauses to you.

 If a condominium, your lawyer will request and examine the status certificate; see buying a condo for more information.

 Every rural purchase should be conditional upon proof of potable water and a legal septic system.
-Each condition should be crystal clear about time for fulfillment, whether it may be waived, what notice must be given if the condition is satisfied, not satisfied or waived, and the consequences.
+Each condition should be clear about the time for fulfillment, whether it may be waived, what notice must be given if the condition is satisfied, not satisfied or waived, and the consequences.

 Be sure you or your Realtor gives your lawyer a copy of the Agreement of Purchase and Sale along with any waivers, fulfillments and amendments as soon as possible.

 You pay a one-time premium on closing.
-In most cases, the Title Insurance premium cost is more than offset by the expense of searches that your lawyer will not have to perform because the potential problems are insured.
+In most cases, the Title Insurance premium cost is more than offset by the expense of searches your lawyer will not have to perform because the potential problems are insured.

 The most notorious of these disbursements, made unnecessary by Title Insurance, are the fees formerly charged by a municipality to write a letter confirming that it has no record of a zoning violation or a property standards violation on your property.

-WHAT IS A SURVEY AND DO I NEED ONE?
+WHAT IS A SURVEY, AND DO I NEED ONE?
 WHO PAYS FOR IT?

 For most new construction, relatively new resale houses, and most properties created by severance of an existing building – there is likely some survey document available that may give you helpful information if not complete legal protection.